stackwork/stackwork/README.md

 ## Features

-### Gradle docker object (runtime data)
+### Gradle stackwork object (runtime data)

-The plugin exports a property object 'docker' that you can use in your Gradle build file.
+The plugin exports a property object 'stackwork' that you can use in your Gradle build file.
-The object is reachable via `project.docker.[property]`.
+The object is reachable via `project.stackwork.[property]`.
 For the following build tasks, these properties are

 build task | property
 ---------- | -------------